- I was born in St. Louis, Missouri on September

 in human terms?

-- We also care for two adult and two hatchling
+- We also care for two adult desert tortoises Tortellini

-our tortoises food from the desert as well as bok choy, napa cabbage,
+We feed our tortoises food from the desert as well as alfalfa, dark leafy greens, and fruits.

 - Thanks to a great teacher, Miss Schwab, I've

-loved writing, especially poetry, since third grade.
+loved writing, especially poetry, since third grade (8 years old).
 How long have a

 loved writing poems?